 Let's just get this out of the way right up front: There's no golden rule when it comes to how often you should be hitting the loo.
 "The 'normal' number of times to pee each day can vary depending on volume of fluid and what type of fluid," says Karyn Eilber, MD, a board-certified urologist and an associate professor of urology and OB/GYN at Cedars-Sinai Hospital.
 "However, urinating more than eight times in a 24-hour period, assuming no excessive fluid intake, is generally considered excessive."
 The Cleveland Clinic notes that generally speaking, peeing over 10 times a day isn't a health risk—but may just be, well, kind of annoying.

-Of course, there a myriad of factors that could land you on the lesser or higher end of the pee frequency spectrum.
+Of course, there are myriad factors that could land you on the lesser or higher end of the pee frequency spectrum.
 "Some is just convenience—if you are busy or there's no restroom you might just hold it," says Dr. Eilber.
 "Drinking more or less and sweating more or less can also contribute to how much someone needs to urinate."
-Diuretics like coffee and alcohol will also make you have to go number one more often and, of course, pregnancy is famous for making trips to the bathroom a bit more frequent.
+Diuretics like coffee and alcohol will also make you have to go number one more often.
+Pregnancy is famous for making trips to the bathroom a bit more frequent, and, if you're not pregnant, frequency can also change depending on the time of the month—you may need to pee more on your period.

 As for the quantity you should be peeing, Dr. Eilber says that most people can hold up to 2/3 of a liter—or just under three cups—of urine in their bladder at a time.
 So when you do hit the bathroom, you should be seeing about that much liquid (not that you should necessarily whip out your measuring cup).
 "What's not normal is urinating frequently with just a few tablespoons of urine," says Dr. Eilber.
 This type of pee pattern could be indicative of a urinary tract infection (UTI), overactive bladder syndrome, or prostate problems, so make sure to book an appointment with your primary care physician ASAP.